Lindydancer/nocomments-mode/README.md

 # nocomments-mode - Minor mode that makes comments invisible

 *Author:* Anders Lindgren<br>
-*Version:* 0.1.1<br>
+*Version:* 0.1.2<br>
 *URL:* [https://github.com/Lindydancer/nocomments-mode](https://github.com/Lindydancer/nocomments-mode)<br>

 Minor mode that can make all comments temporarily invisible.

 In most situations, comments in a program are good.
 However, exuberant use of comments may make it harder to follow the flow of the actual program.
-By temporarily making comments invisble, the program will stand out more clearly.
+By temporarily making comments invisible, the program will stand out more clearly.

 "Invisible" in this context means that the comments will not be